-Other information Independent auditor's report Instainability assurance report
+)ther information ndependent auditor's report ustainability assurance report vlossary

 We also performed substantive testing on the cut-off results and related accruals on terminated contracts for both open and closed calculation contracts.
 In addition we have performed procedures on the adequacy and consistency of the accounting policies applied.
 In this context we paid particular attention to the revenue recognition over the term of the contract for closed calculation contracts in relation to repair, maintenance and tyres services (RMT).